Bunker Museum o

 More information

-The Bunker Museum stays open during the summer months from July to September (during a guided tour), outside of this period only on request for groups of 8 and more persons.
+The Dobbiaco Bunker Museum stays open every year from mid-June to the end of September, in winter (October to May) it is accessible only on request and only for groups of 8 and more persons.

 Suggest an edit/correction